 Section 10(1) Drug Misuse and Trafficking Act 1985 – severity appeal – submissions on remorse and rehabilitation, Section 10(1)(b) Crimes (Sentencing Procedure) Act 1999

-UDJ charged with possession of a prohibited drug (a small amount of cocaine) after police searched him at a nightclub.
+Police charged UDJ with possession of a prohibited drug (a small amount of cocaine) after police searched him at a nightclub.
 UDJ was cooperative throughout the search.
 His cooperation continued in court: UDJ plead guilty to the charge at the earliest possible opportunity.
 Even with this cooperation, UDJ was fined $500 and his conviction was recorded.
 UDJ instructed the defence to appeal the sentence.

 During the appeal hearing, the defence focused on UDJ’s contrition and frank admissions of guilt.
-It was also submitted that UDJ was now halfway through completing a rehabilitation course to deal with his alcohol abuse.
-Based on these submissions, the presiding judge downgraded UDJ’s sentence to a non-conviction order, conditional on a successful completion of a good behaviour bond.
+It was also submitted that UDJ was now halfway through completing a rehabilitation course to deal with his drug issues.
+Based on these submissions, the presiding judge downgraded UDJ’s sentence to a Section 10 non-conviction order, conditional on a successful completion of a good behaviour bond.

 If you are facing drug charges, contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the drug defence lawyers in our Sydney office.